 We encourage you to stay with your baby for the whole procedure.
 He knows your calming touch and voice.
 If you stay, you do not have to watch the circumcision.

 When it is time for your appointment, you will be brought into the procedure room.
 Please undress your son and put him into a clean diaper.
 Wrap him in his blanket to keep him warm.
 Please put 3 spare diapers and a package of diaper wipes on the bed for future use.
 Please feed your baby if he is hungry so that he will be more settled.

 Your baby will be made very comfortable for the procedure.
 When you first arrive, we will apply a numbing cream (emla) to the skin of the penis.
 It needs to stay on the penis for 30 minutes before the procedure.
 We will also give Acetaminophen (Tylenol/Tempra) for pain relief.
 We will ask you to continue giving acetaminophen regularly for 24 hours after the procedure.
-Just before the surgery, we will inject xylocaine freezing into the bottom of the penis.
+Just before the surgery, we will inject xylocaine and bupivacaine freezing into the bottom of the penis.

 We offer a sugar and water solution to your baby during the procedure to help with soothing.
 There will be a rare baby who cries during the procedure.
 We can reassure you that this is not due to pain.
 It is important to remember that babies fuss for many reasons including diaper changes and tiredness!

 When ready to do the procedure, the nurse will kneel on the footstool.
 We will wrap your baby's arms in the blanket so that he will feel safe and secure.
 The nurse will gently hold onto your baby's legs.
 Parents are welcome to sit next to their baby, touching and talking to him.
 A soother or your baby finger will be placed into your baby's mouth for him to suck on.